infinitechris/PineBookProArchSetup/README.md

       ![almost done](files/PXL_20230701_220532119.jpg)
      - And done!
        ![done](files/PXL_20230701_220806429.jpg)
-## Installing sudo
+## Installing sudo and axel
- - As long as there were no errors, we will install `sudo`
+ - As long as there were no errors, we will install `sudo and axel`

-       pacman -S sudo
+       pacman -S sudo axel
    ![install sudo](files/PXL_20230701_234938530.jpg)
  - Edit `sudoers` to allow members of the group `wheel` to access `sudo`